tw-wuqian/infra-as-code-lab-exercise/Session_4_Terraform_Tips_n_Tricks/README.md

 ### Steps/Tasks for Goal 2 [Difficulty Rating: 6 (tricky)]

-We are adding an ALB, ECR and an ECS Cluster, service and task to your AWS solution through your Terraform code.
+We are adding an Application Load Balancer (ALB), ECR and an ECS Cluster, service and task to your AWS solution through your Terraform code.
 We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.

 1. Create `ecr.tf` in the root of your solution and add an [Elastic Container Registry (ECR)](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecr_repository) resource with a friendly identifying tag name that utilises var.prefix similar to the other resources you've tagged and also maintain image_scanning_configuration block in the aws_ecr_repository resource.
 Name this Terraform resource 'api' (this is the name it's referenced by in `ecs.tf`) and provide the ECR a name attribute that equals "${var.prefix}-crud-app".
 Also add a force_delete attribute which has a value of true to your ECR.
 The ECR is used to store your container images.